 Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total Wellington Metro Area Projects already funded/underway Wellington ETCS - Rail Network Resignalling business case Continuation of a programme to replace Wellington's near end of life signalling and train control systems with one that will provide the levels of safety, capacity and resilience required to support the growth in passengers.
-3.8 9.8 - 13.6 Overdue Renewals - FY25 15 Commencement of a programme to address the overdue renewals resulting from the legacy of underinvestment in the Wellington network.
+8. 8.
+8.6 ı 13.6 Overdue Renewals - FY251 Commencement of a programme to address the overdue renewals resulting from the legacy of underinvestment in the Wellington network.
 49.9 41.3 61.9 153.1 KiwiRail Infrastructure elements of the LNIRIM project This relates to the infrastructure elements that will be delivered by KiwiRail within the LNIRIM project.
 This includes stabling, stations (below platform), track infrastructure and passing loops.
 23.8 21.3 30.0 75.1 Unlocking Capacity & Improving Resilience - Infrastructure (Substation upgrade) Continuation of the substations component of WMUP 3 and 4 which was unable to be funded due to wider cost pressures in the programme.
 This project will renew existing and add additional substations to provide resilience and enable KiwiRail to meet Greater Wellingtons RS1 timetable requirements.
-25.2 42.1 44.5 111.8 Total funded projects 102.7 114.5 136.4 353.6 New projects (unfunded until NLTP/Minister approve d)
+25.2 42.1 44.5 11.8 Total funded projects 102.7 114.5 136.4 353.6 New projects (unfunded until NLTP/Minister approved) proved) Wellington ETCS - Rail Network Resignalling trial and pre-implementation works Continuation of a programme to replace Wellington's near end of life signalling and train control systems with one that will provide the levels of safety, capacity and resilience required to support the growth in passengers. ı 30.4 30.4 Total unfunded projects 30.4 30.4 Wellington Metro Total 102.7 114.5 166.8 384.0

-15 The final funding amount for overdue renewals is subject to Minister of Transport approval.
+The final funding amount for overdue renewals is subject to Minister of Transport approval.